 This is our reproduction of the pre-war pattern Finnish field axe carrier.
 This was the most common axe carrier seen in use during the Second World War.
 According to the manuals two field axes were to be issued per infantry squad, however in practice this varied.

 “Field tools” were the standard tools issued to individual soldiers for entrenching as opposed to bigger “Engineer tools” that were issued to units to be used when needed for larger field fortification and building tasks.

-The carrier is manufactured from 3 mm thick cowhide which has been dyed brown.
+The carrier is manufactured from 3 mm thick cowhide and is available in three color variations.
 The carrier covers the axe head completely.
 The flap closes over the top and fastens to the brass stud on the bottom.
 Sewing is done with white, waxed cotton thread and rivets are made of copper.
 There are two loops for hanging the carrier from the belt.